Killer Bean Forever: Plot

 Killer Bean attacks another warehouse owned by Cappuccino.
 He kills the gangsters and mercenaries defending it, but is ultimately knocked out by an explosion from Vagan's motorcycle.
 Cappuccino interrogates Killer Bean about his target, with Killer Bean revealing that his target is Vagan.
 Cappuccino, who fires Vagan, gets killed in retaliation.
 Killer Bean and Vagan have a standoff, with the latter revealing that he is a former agent of the Shadow Agency who stole their databases after realizing the agency went from vigilantes to mercenaries who will serve anyone, and assassinating those who question it.
 Killer Bean, refusing to believe Vagan, kills him.
 Before dying, Vagan warns Killer Bean that the agency will go after him next.
+Jet Bean arrives at Beantown, revealing that his target is Killer Bean.
 Cromwell, who witnessed the attack from afar, arrives with the entire police force, prompting Killer Bean to surrender as it could protect him from the agency.

 Learning of Killer Bean's arrest, Jet Bean intentionally gets himself arrested in order to see Killer Bean.
 At the police station, he kills every police officer there, and confronts Killer Bean in his jail cell.
 Jet Bean tells Killer Bean that Vagan was a threat to the Shadow Agency, confirming Killer Bean's suspicion about them.
 The confrontation leads into a fight between the two and ends in Jet Bean's death.
-Outside the station, Killer Bean informs his boss about an upcoming meeting and drives away in a police van full of weapons.
+Outside the station, Killer Bean informs his boss that he intends to destroy the Shadow Agency before driving away in a police van full of weapons.